USEPA-clone/litmapper/README.md

 otherwise, does not constitute or imply their endorsement, recommendation or favoring by EPA.
 The EPA seal and logo shall not be used in any manner to imply endorsement of any commercial product or activity by EPA or the United States Government.

+## Contact

+If you have any questions, please reach out to Scott Lynn at <Lynn.Scott@epa.gov>